uxlfoundation/oneDNN/tests/benchdnn/doc/knobs_verbose.md

 * The problem memory footprint and RAM capacity on devices.
 * Fill configuration stats.
 * Compare configuration stats.

-## Level 7
-* Graph: prints the essential part of the graph (after the rewriter pass).

 ## Level 50
 * Full path of batch file used.